shenwei356/taxonkit/doc/docs/usage.md

   -t, --show-lineage-taxids      show corresponding taxids of reformated lineage -I, --taxid-field int          field index of taxid. input data should be tab-separated. it overrides
                                  -i/--lineage-field (default 1)
+  -T, --trim                     do not replace missing ranks lower than the rank of current node

 ```